asp22/Diablo3ROSPS3Editor/README.md

 ![effect_selection](https://github.com/asp22/Diablo3ROSPS3Editor/blob/main/images/effect_selection_menu.png)

 ### Edits Savable
 After making an edit, note that in the Main Menu, the option to Save is now enabled.
+If you're happy with your edits.
+- naviagte to `Saveable`
-If you're happy with your edits, press `Left Arrow` or `Return`.
-Exit the application with `Q`.
+- press `Left Arrow` or `Return`.
+- Exit the application with `Q`.

 You can press `Ctrl+c` at any time to discard any changes and exit the applicaiton.

 ![main_menu_savable](https://github.com/asp22/Diablo3ROSPS3Editor/blob/main/images/main_menu_savable.png)